Yoast/wordpress-seo/README.md

 If you would like to develop `yoast-components` within the `wordpress-seo` plugin, you can do this quite easily using [`yarn`](https://yarnpkg.com/lang/en/).

-1. First you need to delete the `node_modules` folder in both your `yoast-components` and `wordpress-seo` project.
-2. Now link your `yoast-components` project to `wordpress-seo` using the command line:
+1. Link your `yoast-components` project to `wordpress-seo` using the command line:
     1. In your `yoast-components` project run `yarn link`.
     2. In your `wordpress-seo` project run `yarn link "yoast-components"`.
-3. Install dependencies in `wordpress-seo`: `yarn install`.

 Now you can make development easier by having `grunt` watch your files:
 1. In `wordpress-seo` open `Gruntfile.js`.